rafaelroquetto/alloy/docs/sources/reference/components/beyla/beyla.ebpf.md

 `instrumentations` is a list of instrumentations to enable for the metrics.
 The following instrumentations are available:

 * `*` enables all `instrumentations`.
 If `*` is present in the list, the other values are ignored.
+* `cuda` enables the collection of CUDA GPU kernel launch and allocation metrics.
 * `grpc` enables the collection of gRPC application metrics.
-* `gpu` enables the collection of GPU performance metrics.
 * `http` enables the collection of HTTP/HTTPS/HTTP2 application metrics.
 * `kafka` enables the collection of Kafka client/server message queue metrics.
 * `mongo` enables the collection of MongoDB database metrics.